 Everyone committed to strengthening public education in North Carolina can get involved!
 By developing a network of local volunteers across the state, you can play a leadership role and become a strong, effective voice for our public schools.
 Public Schools First NC is committed to educating North Carolinians from Murphy to Manteo and supporting you and your community in that work.
 Contact us at [email protected] to learn more.

 The best way to advocate for change is to communicate directly with your lawmakers.
-We’ve made it easier for you by creating sample letters for you to customize and send.
-Simply enter your name and address and the email will be sent to your North Carolina General Assembly members.
+We’ve made it easier for you by creating a few sample letters for you to customize and send.
+Simply enter your name and address and the email will be sent to the appropriate elected official (NCGA or US Congress).
 Click on a topic below to get started.

-- Start from scratch – create a letter on any topic
+- (NC) Start from scratch – create a letter on any topic

 Legislator Contact Information